big-tuwien/big-tuwien.github.io/content/publication/tuw-236254/index.md

 publication_types:
 - '1'
 publishDate: '2014-06-17'
+specifics: 'Vortrag: International Conference on Advanced Networking, Distributed Systems and Applications (INDS 2014), Béjaia, Algeria; 17.06.2014 - 19.06.2014;
+  in: "Proceedings of the International Conference on Advanced Networking, Distributed Systems and Applications", INDS, (2014), S. 58 - 61.'
 title: Concept and Design of a Transparent Security Layer to Enable Anonymous VoIP Calls
 url_pdf: ''